article / Hotspot conflict

 16/01/2026

 However, this breathtaking scene is not real.
-An investigation in Germany has revealed that the video is entirely an artificial intelligence creation.
-Through reverse image search, investigators traced it back to its source—a user who described it as "a digital tribute to the current protests in Iran."
-The creator openly admitted that the inspiration came from a real video clip showing protesters on the dark streets of Tehran, and they attempted to "artistically recreate" that scene using technology.
-From a technical perspective, this is a successful piece of digital art; from the standpoint of information dissemination, it is a depth charge dropped into the deep waters of public opinion.
+An investigation by German ZDFheute revealed that the video is entirely an artificial intelligence creation.
+Through reverse image search, investigators traced it back to its source—an Instagram user described it as a digital tribute to the current protests in Iran.
+The creator admitted that the inspiration came from a real video clip showing protesters on the dark streets of Tehran, and they attempted to artistically recreate that scene using AI technology.
+From a technical perspective, this is a successful digital art creation; from the standpoint of information dissemination, it is a depth charge dropped into the deep waters of public opinion.

 This video is just the tip of the iceberg.
 As Iranian authorities implemented a severe internet blockade to suppress nationwide protests that erupted at the end of the year, the outflow of truthful information became extremely difficult.
 According to data from the Human Rights Activists News Agency, by mid-December, over [number] protesters had been killed and [number] arrested.
 It is in this near-total information vacuum that AI-generated videos and images flooded social networks on an unprecedented scale and speed, being utilized by both anti-government and pro-government forces in an attempt to shape conflicting narratives and compete for the attention and perception of a global audience.